 Previous estimates from the Home Office in 2014 had suggested a figure of up to 13,000 victims in the UK.
 However, the National Crime Agency has since commented that this was just the “tip of the iceberg”, which is confirmed by today’s landmark report.

-Mr Andrew Forrest, Founder of the Walk Free Foundation, said: “The responsibility that developed countries have for modern slavery, revealed by this new data, is a huge wake-up call.
+Mr Andrew Forrest, Founder of Walk Free, said: “The responsibility that developed countries have for modern slavery, revealed by this new data, is a huge wake-up call.
 The pressure to respond to this appalling human crime must shift from poorer countries to richer nations that have the resources and institutions to do much better.
 It is flourishing right under our noses.”

 “It’s widely accepted that most crimes go unreported and unrecorded, because the victims are marginalised and vulnerable, and the black economy thrives where accountability is absent.
 This report demonstrates, straight from the mouths of some of the 40.3 million victims of modern slavery, that these are deplorable crimes continue to happen out of sight, and at a tragic scale.”

 “We cannot sit back while millions of women, girls, men and boys around the world are having their lives destroyed and their potential extinguished by criminals seeking a quick profit.”